 Declaration of interest

-If a member of staff, including the Head of Centre, is involved in administering an exam that is being taken by a person in whom they have an interest; is taking a Cambridge assessment themselves; or has an interest in a person taking a Cambridge assessment at their own Centre or at another Centre, they must declare it using Declaration of Interest - Entries - Form 1.
+If a member of staff, including the Head of Centre, is involved in administering an exam that is being taken by a person who they have an interest in, or is taking our exams themselves, or has an interest in a person taking our exams at their own centre or at another centre, they must declare it using Declaration of Interest - Entries - Form 1.

 Cambridge Primary Checkpoint and Cambridge Lower Secondary Checkpoint